Control

 Vulnerability Disclosure:

-We are committed to remediating Critical and High CVEs in our dependencies within 90 days.
-Our process (SCA, SBOM, policy, and runbook) is documented in our Product Security Architecture and dependency-vulnerability-management runbook.
-We use GitHub Dependency Graph and Dependabot for visibility and alerts, and Trivy in CI for vulnerability scanning and CycloneDX SBOM generation.
+We commit to remediating Critical and High CVEs in our dependencies within 90 days.
+Our SCA, SBOM, policy, and runbook are documented in the Product Security Architecture and dependency vulnerability management runbook.
+We use GitHub Dependency Graph and Dependabot for visibility and alerts, and Trivy in CI for scanning and CycloneDX SBOM generation.
 For dependency CVE reports or questions: lens@field-notes.dev.

 | Certification | Status | Notes |